ba-st/Buoy/docs/Math.md

 ## Per Mille

-It's similar to a percentage but expressed as a fraction of 1000.
+Is similar to a percentage but expressed as a fraction of 1000.
 The easier way create one is to send the message `perMille` to a number.

 ```smalltalk